wuxc/pywin32doc/md/PyIDispatch.md

     The flags for the call\.
 The following flags can be used\.

+       Flag

+       Description

-FlagDescriptionDISPATCH\_METHODThe member is invoked as a method\.
-If a property has the same name, both this and the DISPATCH\_PROPERTYGET flag may be set\.DISPATCH\_PROPERTYGETThe member is retrieved as a property or data member\.DISPATCH\_PROPERTYPUTThe member is changed as a property or data member\.DISPATCH\_PROPERTYPUTREFThe member is changed by a reference assignment, rather than a value assignment\.
+DISPATCH\_METHODThe member is invoked as a method\.
+If a property has the same name, both this and the DISPATCH\_PROPERTYGET flag may be set\.

+DISPATCH\_PROPERTYGETThe member is retrieved as a property or data member\.

+DISPATCH\_PROPERTYPUTThe member is changed as a property or data member\.

+DISPATCH\_PROPERTYPUTREFThe member is changed by a reference assignment, rather than a value assignment\.
 This flag is valid only when the property accepts a reference to an object\.

   - bResultWanted : int

     Indicates if the result of the call should be requested\.